She’s Not Leading You on, Dude

 - And I hate feeling like I have to mention this, but please NO RAPING.
 Whatever she’s wearing, however much she’s been drinking, NO MEANS NO. Passed out also means no. Conscious, but incapable of making an informed decision means no.

 Beppy Huls is a freelance writer currently residing in Overland Park, KS (and if you make a Wizard of Oz joke she will cut you).
-She is in the process of becoming just a writer and not an administrative assistant (and if you call her a secretary she will cut you).
-Beppy’s favorite movie is Bowfinger and her favorite food is falafel.
+Her favorite movie is Bowfinger and her favorite food is falafel.
 You can follow her on Twitter at @beppy.

 For more advice on how not to act, read How to Date (Like a Jerk) and Date Online (without Being a Tool), pt.
 1: Your Profile.